-In addition, the ESAs have recommended the use of a supplementary note:
+In addition, the ESAs have recommended the use of a supplementary note in the Joint supervisory statement:

-For the purpose of consistency, it is recommended that the following approach is taken, or a similar approach where adjustments to the proposed wording are necessary to reflect specific features of the PRIIP: To add under the heading of "Performance scenarios" within the section "What are the risks and what could I get in return", an additional warning that:
+"For the purpose of consistency, it is recommended that the following approach is taken, or a similar approach where adjustments to the proposed wording are necessary to reflect specific features of the PRIIP: To add under the heading of "Performance scenarios" within the section "What are the risks and what could I get in return", an additional warning that:

 Market developments in the future cannot be accurately predicted.
 The scenarios shown are only an indication of some of the possible outcomes based on recent returns.
 Actual returns could be lower".

-In our view, although the performance scenarios are improved under the new RTS, the problems are not entirely eliminated.
-This requires a different approach, which should be developed within the framework of the Retail Investor Strategy.
+In our view, the performance scenarios will be improved under the revised RTS, but the problems will not be entirely eliminated.
+This requires an approach other than the current strictly prescribed calculation methodology, which should be developed, for example, within the framework of the Retail Investment Strategy.
+In Germany, for example, good experience has been gained with the "What if approach" in the German product information sheet, which shows the performance development of the product under different market conditions.